-- simultaneity (list of basestring) A two-item iterable with the note names for the higher and lower parts, respectively. - simple (boolean) Whether intervals should be reduced to their single-octave version. - quality (boolean) Whether the interval's quality should be prepended.
+- simultaneity (list of basestring) A two-item iterable with the note names (or u' Rest') for the top then lower voice. - simple (boolean) Whether intervals should be reduced to their single-octave version. - quality (boolean) Whether the interval's quality should be prepended.

-Returns 'Rest' if one or more of the parts is 'Rest'; otherwise, the interval between the parts.
+Returns u'Rest' if one or more of the parts is u'Rest'; otherwise, the interval between parts.